Metropolitan Partners Group

 When lenders, venture capitalists, or angel investors support a business, they do so in the expectation of receiving a return on their investment (ROI).
 Conducting technical due diligence can help determine the likelihood of that ROI and thus reduce the risk associated with lending to or investing in a novel manufacturing or distribution enterprise.

 Eric’s analysis for MPG looked at critical aspects of design and manufacturing to determine if extending a loan would be wise, as well as the market potential for the proposed N95 mask offering.
-He rapidly discovered a myriad of potential problems.
+He quickly discovered a myriad of potential problems.
 The rapid tightening of the supply chain for the mask’s filter materials due to the COVID-19 pandemic threatened to limit production capacity.
 The prospective borrower was not ready with key parts of their manufacturing processes and equipment for components and assemblies.
 Their personnel had little directly relevant experience in PPE manufacturing, and they had yet to obtain the necessary NIOSH approval to sell their N95 masks.
 Eric also reported to MPG that their prospective borrower would be entering a potentially flooded market for N95 masks, since the product would likely not be ready for 6 to 12 months.

 In light of the supply chain, product design, manufacturing, quality control, and market potential issues he identified, Eric recommended that MPG not lend to the prospective borrower in this case.
 MPG’s Senior Advisor John Ioannou shared in a testimonial, “[Eric’s] ability to get to the heart of technical matters very quickly was instrumental in our ultimate decision.
 We would bring Eric back should the need arise for his product and manufacturing expertise.”